hyperledger-cacti/cacti/rfcs/formats/communication/relay.md

 ## NetworkQuery

 This message is created by client application to encapsulate the query for the relay.
+Whenever a client application needs to query a foreign network for a [ledger state view](../../models/ledger/views.md), it must wrap the query comprising of a [view address](../views/addressing.md), a [verification policy](../policies/proofs-verification), and other metadata, into a DLT-neutral structure as follows for the [relays](../../models/infrastructure/relay.md) that will accept and route the request.

 ```protobuf
 message NetworkQuery {